 This numeric entry/display shows the setpoint that the differential pressure must fall below to stop On Demand cleaning.
 This value is adjustable between min. transmitter output and the Clean Start Setpoint.
-Recommended setting is 1.2 inWC.
+The factory default setting is 1.2 inWC.